hhvu0102/unix_basic/lecture.md

 <img src="/images/hpc-class.PNG" width="360" height="350" />

 Replace `hhvu` with your own NetID.
+Click `Open`.

 If you are on MACS Terminal, do this:
 ```
 ssh your-net-id@nova.its.iastate.edu
 ```

 For example: `ssh hhvu@nova.its.iastate.edu` (replace `hhvu` with your own NetID).
+Then click enter.

 Type the GA code from the app on your device when "Verification code:" is prompted.
+Note that no characters will show in the terminal while you are typing the code.
+Then click enter.

 <img src="/images/verify.PNG" width="490" height="125" />